Man kicks off 100-mile bike ride to Montauk

 “I think exercise has been singularly important for him to live the quality of life that he does and help keep him going,” said Dr. Joan DeCelie-Germana, director of the Cystic Fibrosis Center at the hospital.
 “You can have minimal lung functions, but if you push yourself, from a spiritual sense and from a physical sense, you will do much better.”

 Cahill, accompanied by his trainer, Pete Blieberg, 58, of Islip Terrace, hopes to reach Montauk at around 8 p.m.
-Friday night.
+Friday.

 As part of his goal to spread the message that those with cystic fibrosis can live a long life with the help of exercise — be it biking, running or swimming — Cahill plans to complete a century ride in each of the 50 states by the end of 2019.